The Feast of Tabernacles has aspects of a vacation, yet its purpose is far more serious and spiritual. We know this, but what do we practice?

 Satan can fine-tune the course of this world (Zeitgeist), customizing it depending on whom he may seek to murder.
 We need to be thinking and vigilant.

 John Ritenbaugh notes that labor-saving technology seems to have had the effect of separating us from each other and making us indifferent to things that should be important to us, such as family intimacy and preparing for God's Kingdom.
 Trumpets, a pivota. . .

 Each of the letters in Revelation 2 and 3 speak of overcoming.
 By examining those churches, we can understand what we are up against and what we must do.

 God's children look no different on the outside, but God has given them something inside, something spiritual, that makes them special to Him.

 John Ritenbaugh cautions that placing our hope in the wrong thing can jeopardize our relationship with God.
 We must remember that God alone is the source from whom all blessings flow, and that we need to reciprocate those gifts back to God,fearing and stan. . .

-All the signs point to Christ's imminent return, yet the Bible warns us not to let down!
-John Reid, using Hebrews 10, exhorts us to strive zealously to please God and finish our course!
+All the signs point to Christ's imminent return, yet the Bible warns us not to let down.
+Hebrews 10 exhorts us to strive to please God and finish our course.